Methods in American Studies

 “The best I can see for baseball is the same old way,” the narrator of Gloria Naylor’s 1992 novel Bailey’s Café laments, observing that the integration of baseball in the late 1940s left Black owners and managers out in the cold.
 “The [Branch] Rickeys of the world [are still] calling the shots because a hundred Jackie Robinsons isn’t gonna really integrate baseball and baseball is not going to help integrate America.”

 Naylor isn’t alone in turning to sports to investigate the cultural life of race in the United States.
 The movement to integrate American institutions, including baseball clubhouses, changed a lot.
 But a lot more remained the same, and she and other writers and artists have often looked to the stories we tell (and don’t tell) about athletes to discover why.
 This course follows their lead.
 How have sports, from high school to the big leagues, served as a venue for maintaining old and inventing new racial ideas?
 How have they defined what it means to be Asian, Black, Latinx, Indigenous, and white in the United States (where white team executives’ use of the term owner should, with the slightest historical stocktaking, make us wonder)?
 How have athletes and fans formed racial and ethnic identities and articulated demands on and through the boxing ring, football field, tennis court, and track?
-Through the writing of, among others, Ben Carrington, Harry Edwards, Gish Jen, C. E. Morgan, and Colson Whitehead and films, including Hoop Dreams, Rocky, and Sugar, we consider how sports mirror and make race in America.
+Through the writing of, among others, Paul Beatty, Ben Carrington, Harry Edwards, Gish Jen, Samantha Sheppard, and Colson Whitehead and films, including High Flying Bird, Rocky, and Sugar, we consider how sports mirror and make race in America.

 The Great American Baseball Novel